divya1211/math-expression-detection/README.md

 - `classifier.py`: Loads up trained BERT classifier.
 Runs inference.
 - `data.py`: Custom PyTorch Dataset class for Math Expressions.
 - `non_maximal_supression.py`: Performs non maximal supression.
 [Credit](https://github.com/bruceyang2012/nms_python)

+## How was MathWorksheetsOCR created?

+- Scraped 50 worksheets from Bing.
+- Used the [easyOCR](https://github.com/JaidedAI/EasyOCR) to recognize text from each worksheet.
+- Hand annonated the recognized text as either 0 or 1.
+- The final dataset size is,

+## How was BERT classifer trained?

+- Used [transformers](https://github.com/huggingface/transformers) to fine-tune `BertForSequenceClassification` on the MathWorksheetsOCR dataset.

 ## What didn't work?